huseinzol05/Neural-Network-Multilanguages/README.md

 # Neural-Network-Multilanguages
-implement Gradient Descent Feed-forward and Recurrent Neural Network on different languages.
+implement Gradient Descent Feed-forward and Recurrent Neural Network on different languages, only use vector / linear algebra library.

 ## Support